WES School Clubs and Activities

 Science Olympiad

-Meeting Day: Wednesday / Additional days scheduled as needed
+Meeting Day: Wednesday / Additional days scheduled as needed - After School

 Science Olympiad is the premiere STEM competition in the nation, providing standards-based challenges to 6,300 teams at 425 tournaments in all 50 states.
 All third, fourth, and fifth-grade students interested in STEM are encouraged to try-out for Woodland's team at the beginning of each school year.
 From this number, our team is selected and competes against each other, other schools in our district and the state in 18 different events that reflect the diversity found in science and technology.
 Through Science Olympiad students are exposed to many different scientific concepts and engineering activities while learning teamwork and other important life skills.